Comparison Chart AP Latin & DE Latin

 AP Latin or DE Latin

-MOST TJ Latin students, after the normal progression of Latin 1, Latin 2, and Latin 3, will be ready to take AP Latin, and after that, if they have not yet graduated, Latin Dual Enrollment (DE).
+Latin students, after the normal progression of Latin 1, Latin 2, and Latin 3, will be ready to take Latin 4 HN, Latin Dual Enrollment (DE), or AP Language based on Academic Advising and Demonstrated Proficiency.

 Comparison Chart